-(a) No rider may attempt to overtake an opponent using the blue band, either while passing or pulling out of a passing maneuver;

-(b) The leader must always leave room on the right for other riders to pass.
+(a) No rider may attempt to overtake an opponent using the blue band, either while passing or pulling out of a passing maneuver; (b) The leader must always leave room on the right for other riders to pass.
 The leader is not obligated to leave room on the left, but may not enter the sprinters lane if it is occupied, except with a clear lead, and in no case may force an opponent off the track;

 (c) If the leader is below the sprinters line, he or she must stay below the sprinters line until the finish and all following riders must pass on the right and outside the sprinters lane.
-However, the leader may come out of the sprinters lane if he or she is so far ahead that there is no hindrance to opponents; (d) If the leader is riding above the sprinters line, he or she shall make no abrupt motion to keep other riders from passing and may make no move to the right (whether abrupt or not) that could have caused a fall or that exceeds 90 cm. (same as the width of the sprinters lane only if the trailing edge of the leader's rear wheel is ahead of the leading edge of the front wheel of the following rider [relegation for foul riding].
+However, the leader may come out of the sprinters lane if he or she is so far ahead that there is no hindrance to opponents;

+(d) If the leader is riding above the sprinters line, he or she shall make no abrupt motion to keep other riders from passing and may make no move to the right (whether abrupt or not) that could have caused a fall or that exceeds 90 cm. (same as the width of the sprinters lane).
+Following riders may pass on either side.
+The leader may move to the left into the sprinters lane only if the trailing edge of the leader's rear wheel is ahead of the leading edge of the front wheel of the following rider [relegation for foul riding].
 There is no penalty at the finish if the lead rider accidentally drops below the measurement line or even onto the blue band.